 A gallery that is also a charity.
 Since 1984, Castlefield Gallery has been one of the north’s most active and successful organisations for developing emerging artists.
 It turns aspiring artists into prize-winning professionals, promoting artists at key stages of their careers, including people who have gone on to win the Turner Prize and exhibit at festivals.
-Their vision is for the north to be a place where artists can live and produce work, putting Manchester on the map as a place of world class talent.
+Their vision is for the north to be a place where artists can live and produce work, putting Manchester on the map as a place of world-class talent.

 A charity which started off with one man walking the streets and giving food to those in need now supports 600 people every week, has been bringing hope to the homeless for the last 25 years.
 The team at Barnabus have received the unsung heroes Queens Award for Voluntary Service and rely entirely on donations.

 A group which cares about sustainability, pride and encourages skills through sewing and style.
-This is a not-for-profit cooperative who run garment making and upcycling workshops in Chorlton so you can come along and get crafting.
+This is a not-for-profit cooperative that run garment making and upcycling workshops in Chorlton so you can come along and get crafting.
 You can support them just by being there.

-Giving working class young people of Manchester a voice is what RECLAIM is all about.
+Giving working-class young people of Manchester a voice is what RECLAIM is all about.
 Set up in Moss Side in 2007, this charity identifies and supports talented young people from a community which often receives a lot of negative attention.
-Over the last ten years they have supported a number of young people to fulfil their potential.
+Over the last ten years, they have supported a number of young people to fulfil their potential.

 Around 600,000 people in Greater Manchester live in poverty, of whom an estimated 137,000 of those are in work and 91,000 children.
 Mustard Tree has been working to tackle both the causes and consequences of poverty since 1994 – and regularly hosts events and activities across three hubs.
-The first in Ancoats is the biggest, operating the Freedom Project with training courses, job club, counselling plus a soup kitchen.
+The first in Ancoats is the biggest, operating the Freedom Project with training courses, a job club, counselling plus a soup kitchen.